 Starting the Swyambhunath Stupa famously known as the Monkey Temple lies at the top of a hillock a beautiful place to view Kathmandu Valley, the Langtang Himalayan ranges, lovely stupas, and temples filled with monkeys surrounding the entire spectrum.

 Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of the Kirat king; the Palace, Golden temple, Bhimsen temple, Krishna mandir, Sundari Chok, Taleju temple, Royal bath, etc will be a soothing view and never to miss the Ashoka stupa build during 2nd century BC.

-Heading further from Patan Durbar Square towards Pashupatinath, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation ceremony of the death.
+Heading further from Patan Durbar Square towards Pashupatinath, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view the open cremation ceremony of the death.

 If you visit Pashupatinath Temple during the Shivaratri Festival which falls on February-March, you an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees will be viewed.
 In a single-day festival, almost a million people visit Pashupatinath, an important day for Lord Shiva during Shivaratri.

 Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupas dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.

 With numerous monasteries around where you can experience lamas performing ritual ceremonies, praying flags fluttering all around, and strolling praying wheels around the stupa to get a blessing.
 And finally enjoying your lunch at one of the rooftop restaurants, you will drive to your respective hotel.

 Required Permits for Day Tour in Kathmandu

 A full-day Kathmandu tour includes 4 different UNESCO Sites and visiting every site required a permit which can be obtained upon paying a certain sum of money in Nepali currency only.
 Following are the Historical Sites with the required permits: